 Admission to this course is restricted to:

-first-year students enrolled in the BA programme Philosophy: Global and Comparative Perspectives
+students enrolled in the BA programme Philosophy: Global and Comparative Perspectives

 international pre-master’s students in Philosophy who are in possession of an admission statement, and for whom this course is part of their programme.

 The aim of this course to train various essential philosophical skills such as:

 understanding the aim and structure and various kinds of philosophical texts (paper, commentary);

 identifying, analysing and developping arguments;

 An additional aim of this course is to acquaint students with central discusisons in metaphilosophy such as; what is philosophy, what are its research methods; what, if anything, counts as evidence in philosophy, what is the relation between philosophy and our day-to-day lives, etc.

 The accompanying tutorial sessions aim to acquaint students with ongoing philosophical research.
 Philosophy is not a stock of wisdom, but an ongoing practice of asking questions.
 Which are the right questions to ask?
 How are they interconnected?
 Can we hope to answer them, and if so, how?
 In this series of biweekly lectures philosophers of the Leiden Institiute for Philosophy present samples of their ongoing research.
 The lecture series aims to give first-year students an idea of the handwork of philosophy.

 This course aims to train students essential philosophical skills concerning reading, understanding, researching and writing philosophical texts.
 Additionally, the course aims to acquaint students with the central debates in metaphilosophy.
 The tutorials aim to acquaint students with ongoing philosophical research.